 Release of the recordings, at a time when Najib is on trial on 42 counts of looting the fund, is looked upon as irregular at least and possibly prejudicial to the case against the former prime minister, who himself expressed shock and called it a “withering of the rule of law.”

 It has generated huge public debate in Malaysia.
 Prime Minister Mahathir Mohamad himself on January 11 told reporters Latheefa’s decision to play the tapes was no different from the display of personal items including watches and jewelry and cash seized in Najib’s homes in 2018 not long after his election defeat.

-What has sent shock waves traveling through Malaysia’s ruling classes is the question of who actually would have tapped the telephones of the prime minister of Malaysia.
-Suspicion falls on the MACC itself, whose head, Latheefa, however, told reporters the recordings had been submitted anonymously to her agency and that they provided further proof of a “high-level criminal conspiracy” to attempt to absolve Najib of the charges of corruption.
+What has sent shock through Malaysia’s ruling classes is the question of who tapped the telephones of the prime minister of Malaysia.
+Suspicion falls on the MACC itself, whose head, Latheefa, told reporters the recordings had been submitted anonymously to her agency and that they provided further proof of a “high-level criminal conspiracy” to attempt to absolve Najib of the charges of corruption.

 However, other suspects are the police Special Branch intelligence unit, whose previous head, Abdul Hamid Bador, is the current inspector general of police, the head of the 130,000 force.
 Other suspects are military intelligence.

 But whichever agency passed on the recordings, they almost certainly were passed on with Mahathir's approval.
 At the age of 94 he is demonstrating that he still has steel teeth in the campaign to retain power.